 All students must register for school each year on the dates and at the place designated by the Superintendent.
 Parents/guardians of students enrolling in the District for the first time must present:

 - A certified copy of the student’s birth certificate.
 If a birth certificate is not presented, the Superintendent or designee shall notify in writing the person enrolling the student that within 30 days he or she must provide a certified copy of the student’s birth certificate.
 A student will be enrolled without a birth certificate.
-When a certified copy of the birth certificate is presented, the school shall promptly make a copy for its records, place the copy in the student’s temporary record, and return the original to the person enrolling the child.
+When a certified copy of the birth certificate is presented, the school shall promptly make a copy for its records, place the copy in the student’s permanent record, and return the original to the person enrolling the child.
 If a person enrolling a student fails to provide a certified copy of the student’s birth certificate, the Superintendent or designee shall immediately notify the local law enforcement agency, and shall also notify the person enrolling the student in writing that, unless he or she complies within 10 days, the case will be referred to the local law enforcement authority for investigation.
 If compliance is not obtained within that 10-day period, the Superintendent or designee shall so refer the case.
 The Superintendent or designee shall immediately report to the local law enforcement authority any material received pursuant to this paragraph that appears inaccurate or suspicious in form or content.

 - Proof of residence, as required by Board policy 7:060, Residence.